choulab/lab-website/content/join/blank.md

 ## Undergraduate students

 We have openings for [USRA](https://ibbme.utoronto.ca/prospective-students/undergraduate-research-opportunities/)-funded projects.
 Our lab will also mentor student teams wishing to participate in [BIOMOD](http://biomod.net/), an annual, international DNA nanotechnology design competition.
 If you are interested, send Leo an email with a brief description of your interests.
-Please attach your transcript and CV in the email.
-If you send a generic copy-paste email, we will probably ignore your email :-)<br><br>
+Please attach your transcript and CV in the email.<br><br>

 ## <a name="mentorship"></a>Mentorship policy